SEND

 • Organising training for staff so they are aware and confident about how to meet the needs of your child and others within the school

-Mrs Clark can be contacted by: Telephoning, emailing or visiting the school to make an appointment. – Responsible for:
+Mrs Snowdon can be contacted by: Telephoning, emailing or visiting the school to make an appointment. – Responsible for:

 • The day to day provision for pupils with Special Educational Needs and/or Disabilities